srph/angular-infinite-scroll/README.md

 ## Changelogs

+- Fixed callback from being executed when ```disabled``` was defined and is true, and promise is null.

 #### v0.1.4

 - Fixed conditions on cancelling the callback from being called (technically fixes horizontal scrolling from triggering the callback).